COBRA: Comparison-Optimal Betting for Risk-limiting Audits: Oracle betting

 \section{Oracle betting}

-We begin with deriving oracle bets by assuming we can access the true rates $p_0$, $p_1$, and $p_2$ and optimizing the expected growth of the logged martingale.
-Naturally, oracle bets are not accessible in practice, but they are approximated in the practical betting strategies discussed in the next section.
+We begin by deriving ``oracle" bets by assuming we can access the true error rates $p_0$, $p_1$, and $p_2$ and optimizing the expected growth of the logarithm of the martingale under these rates.
+We call these oracle bets because they are exactly optimal for this objective, but depend on unknown parameters and hence cannot be implemented in practice.
+However, oracle bets can be approximated to run efficient comparison audits with the practical betting strategies discussed in Section \ref{sec:practical_betting}.